kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 }
 ```

 This property will later be used to conveniently obtain an `NSUserActivity` instance for an Employee.
-There are a few `NSUserActivity` properties being used:
+There are a few `NSUserActivity` properties being set:

 - `activityType`: The type of activity that this is, you will use this later to identify `NSUserActivity` instances that iOS provides to you.
 Reverse-DNS is the format that Apple suggests using.
 - `title`: The name of the activity, it will also appear as the primary name in a search result.
 - `userInfo`: A dictionary of values for you to use when the activity is passed back to you, this will be used later to open the app to a specific employee record.
 - `keywords`: A set of localized keywords that help the user find the record when searching.

 Now your `NSUserActivity` property you can be used when an employee record is being viewed to make the record searchable.
+Since you added these definitions in the EmployeeKit framework, you will need to build the project to see them from the app target.
+Press **CMD+B** to build the project.

 Open **EmployeeViewController.swift** and add the following at the bottom of the `viewDidLoad()` method.

 ```swift
 let activity = employee.userActivity